 Perhaps understanding the perception that authenticity is ascribed to names, Jim Madrid chose to brand his restaurant “Santiago’s New Mexican Grill” instead of “Jim’s…” Santiago, by the way, is a Spanish name which translates in English to James or Jim, hence Jim Madrid is actually using his given name and not making one up so he can hawk New Mexican food.
 In any regard, Santiago’s New Mexican Grill has been serving the Duke City for more than a quarter of a century.

 Breakfast is served all day and features several plates and a phalanx of breakfast burritos.
+The lunch menu is available starting at 10:30.
 When you place your order, you’ll undoubtedly notice several stacked cans of Spam on the counter.
-As noted on this blog, Spam, the versatile precooked meat product is increasingly being incorporated into the menu at several Duke City restaurants.
+As noted on this blog, Spam, the versatile precooked meat product has not really caught on in menus at Duke City restaurants.
 At Santiago’s, Spam is available on a breakfast burrito and on huevos rancheros.
 Lunch plates are served with your choice of a flour tortilla or sopaipilla.
 Lunch burritos can be ordered as hand-held or smothered with your choice of red or green chile.

-Burgers are a popular choice at Santiago’s where six different burger choices are available (twelve if you order them with double meat).
+30 September 2014: Burgers are a popular choice at Santiago’s where seven different burger choices are available (fourteen if you order them with double meat).
 Burgers are served with lettuce, tomatoes, onions, pickles, mustard and mayo unless you request otherwise.
 In New Mexico, the green chile cheeseburger is sacrosanct and Santiago’s version doesn’t take a backseat to many.
 It’s an excellent burger, one recommended to me by my friend Bill Resnik.
 If it’s been a while since you’ve had a burger you have to hold with two hands, this one will do the trick.
-It’s a tall and thick burger, but you can’t attribute its height to the “filler” ingredients such as lettuce and tomato.
+It’s a tall and thick burger, but you can’t attribute its height to the mustard, mayo, lettuce, tomato, pickles, and onions that come standard on each burger.
 The beef patty is thick and it protrudes beyond the bun.
+It’s prepared at somewhere between medium-well and well done.
 There’s a generous amount of chopped green chile, too.
 It’s not especially piquant, but it has a great flavor.

-The Santiago’s legacy was built on tacos so it stands to reason that the restaurant’s tacos would be quite good.
+1 November 2014: The Santiago’s legacy was largely built on tacos so it stands to reason that the restaurant’s tacos would be quite good.
 They are!
-Served on homemade shells served crispy, the tacos are engorged with ground beef, lettuce and shredded cheese.
+Served on homemade shells served crispy, the tacos are engorged with ground beef, lettuce, shredded cheese, small chunks of potato and a drizzle of the red chile-based salsa.
 The ground beef is well seasoned and not refried as some restaurants have the audacity to do.
-Salsa, though not necessary, gives the tacos a bit of a kick.
+Salsa, though not necessary, gives the tacos the kick you don’t quite get from the little bit of chile.
+The shredded cheese doesn’t appear to be the standard out-of-a-bag Cheddar, but longhorn Cheddar which is a higher quality, more delicious cheese.
+Santiago’s tacos are in the “overstuffed” category, full of the great fillings that make for great tacos.

 By any other name, Santiago’s New Mexican Grill would still be a popular family favorite.